Advanced20 min readUniversal

 Schneider Electric Sequential Function Charts (SFC) Example for Safety Systems

 Complete working example demonstrating Sequential Function Charts (SFC) implementation for Safety Systems using Schneider Electric EcoStruxure Machine Expert.
-This code has been tested on Modicon M580 hardware.
+Follows Schneider Electric naming conventions.
+Tested on Modicon M580 hardware.

 // Schneider Electric EcoStruxure Machine Expert - Safety Systems Control